 See the screenshot below for an example:

-Our app provides a couple extra "standard" fields in addition to the basic fields used on most themes.
+Our app provides a couple of extra "standard" fields in addition to the basic fields used on most themes.
 See the screenshot below to see where to find the Standard fields tab in the app's form builder.
-Notice there is a blue button at the bottom that you can use to automatically add all the standard fields, if you'd like.
+Notice there is a blue button at the bottom that you can use to automatically add all the standard fields if you'd like.

 You can also pick and choose which specific standard fields you want to add to a form when using the app's form builder.
 For example, some merchants like to only collect the customer's first name (instead of first name and last name), which makes the form a little easier to fill out.

 Read more below to find detailed descriptions for each Standard Shopify field

 This field is used to collect your customer's first name.